AchroDev/astro-tutorial/src/pages/posts/post-4.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: My Fourth Blog Post
+title: 'RSS Feeds'
+pubDate: 2025-11-12
+updated: 2025-11-13
 author: AchroDev
-description: "This post is used as an example for the dynamic list gathering"
+description: "This post goes over RSS feeds and my current accomplishments"
 image:
     url: 'https://raw.githubusercontent.com/AchroDev/AchroDev/refs/heads/main/assets/logo.svg'
     alt: 'A Green custom font capital letter A on a clear background.'
-pubDate: 2025-11-12
 tags: ["astro", "successes"]
 ---

+## What I've Accomplished:

-This post should show up with my other blog posts, because `import.meta.glob()` is returning a list of all my posts in order to create my list.
+1. Now using `import.meta.glob()` to return a list of all my posts and added RSS xml config.
+2. Added a `Tags` page to correctly list and organize posts by their respective tag.
+3. Created specific layout components.
+One as a base for all pages, and the other specific to blog posts.
+4. Added __light/dark__ mode switcher.
+5. Custom `Greeting` on site `Home` page.
+6. Finished the Tutorial!

+## What's Next:

+There is an optional path for `Make a content collection` and I'm going to do it.
+See you there!